Marker-Inc-Korea/AutoRAG/README.md

 ```

 Then, you can use your RAG pipeline from extracted pipeline yaml file.
-Plus, you can easily share your RAG pipeline to others just by sharing pipeline yaml file.
+Plus, you can share your RAG pipeline to others just by sharing pipeline yaml file.
+You must run this at project folder.
+It will automatically find ingested corpus for retrieval and fetching data for RAG system.
 ```python
 from autorag.deploy import Runner